The anti-diagonal filtration: reduced theory and applications: FUTURE DIRECTIONS

 \subsection{A possible concordance invariant}

-Such theories have been known to produce invariants of the knot concordance class.
+Knot homology theories and Floer homology theories have been known to produce invariants of the knot concordance class.
 Examples include Rasmussen's $s$-invariant in Khovanov homology \cite{ras:slice}, Manolescu and Owens's $\delta$-invariant in Heegaard Floer homology \cite{cmo:delta}, and Ozsv\'ath and Szab\'o's $\tau$-invariant in Knot Floer homology \cite{os:4ball}.
 Conjecture \ref{conj:conc} speculates that $r$ also provides one.